5 Industries Growing with Artificial Intelligence

 It’s been estimated that 75% of Netflix views and over 35% of Amazon purchases are based on recommendations.
 AI enables systems to make recommendations based on a consumer persona incorporating personality traits, preferences, and historical data.

-The incorporation of AI systems in property recommendations can elevate customer experience by presenting the right information for the client rather than overwhelming them with irrelevant options.
+The incorporation of AI systems in property recommendations can elevate the customer experience by presenting the right information to the client rather than overwhelming them with irrelevant options.

 The old adage “location, location, location” oversimplifies the complex (and often cumbersome) task of determining accurate property valuations.